-Select Program Store Bus and Program Store State Control Functions in conjunction with the program store state control switch, both of which are located on the universal control console.
+Select Program Store Bus and Program Store State Control Functions

+3.36 The select program store bus key must be used in conjunction with the program store state control switch, both of which are located on the universal control console.
 The select program store bus key provides the capability to force the specified program store bus to work with the active central control as part of recovery sequences.
 The program store state control switch provides the capability to manually select one of eight predetermined program store configurations to work with the active central control as part of recovery sequences.